LazarSoft/jsqrcode/README.md

 If you want, you can build the script yourself.

-First clone the repository, then from the directory of this repository, do :
+First clone the repository, then from the directory of this repository, do:

     npm install
-    gulp compile

-You will have one jsfile called `index.js` that you can run from node.
+It will automatically run `npm run compile` after installing and you will have one JavaScript file called `dist/index.js` that you can run from node.

+To manually rebuild:

+    npm run compile

-You can then run the tests by running
+To run the tests:

     npm test

 # Make it work in the browser

-After building yourself the script index.js, you can do :

-    npm install --global browserify
-    browserify -o qrcode.js -s QrCode index.js

-This way if you do in your HTML :

-    <script src="qrcode.js"></script>
+Send `dist/index.js` through webpack and create `dist/qrcode.js`:

+    npm run compile-browser

-    you will have access to the global variable `QrCode`
+This way, you will have access to the global variable `QrCode` if you do the following in your HTML:

+    <script src="dist/qrcode.js"></script>

+See [examples/browser/index.html](examples/browser/index.html) for a full example.